 Procedure for the processing of articles:

-- The author will be provided with an electronic .pdf of the page proofs for final review prior to publication.
-He/She will also be given the opportunity to purchase offprints of his/her article at a reduced fee to the charge for reprints.
-Authors who purchase a pdf of their article may opt to make their articles available to the general public immediately otherwise the article will be available to the general public two years after the date of publication.
-All online articles can be accessed via the index of each particular issue on the PiC section of the CAP’s website.
+The author will be provided with an electronic .pdf of the page proofs for final review prior to publication.
+The author will also be given the opportunity to pay a fee to make their articles available to the general public immediately otherwise the article will be available to the general public a year after the date of publication of the issue.
+All online articles can be accessed via the index of each particular issue on the PiC website (https://pic-pac.cap.ca).

-- Once published, the primary author (if a non-CAP member) will be provided with a complimentary copy of the issue.
-Additional copies can be purchased at a reduced rate.
+Once published, the primary author (if a non-CAP member) will be provided with complimentary electronic copy of the issue.